Islam-Made-Easy/islam_made_easy/assets/md/intro.md

 **"We do not differentiate between any of His messengers.** *Just as the people did – i.e. Banū Isrāīl – (when) they said: ‘So-and-so is a prophet and so-and-so is not a prophet.
 And we believe in so-and-so, but we do not believe in so-and-so.’"* (Tafsīr At-Tabarī)

-And Jābir ibn ’Abdullāh (رضي‬ الله عنه‬) narrated:
+And Jābir ibn ’Abdullāh (رضي الله عنه) narrated:

 *"That ’Umar ibn Al-Khattāb came to the Prophet (ﷺ) with a writing which he came upon from some of the people of the books, and he read it for the Prophet (ﷺ).
 So he became angry and said: ‘Are you confused regarding it, O son of Al-
   Khattāb?!
 By the One in Whose Hand my soul is in, I have verily come to you with it (i.e. the Straight Path) white and pure.
 Do not ask them about anything, because they (might) inform you